-The 76 miles of US Highway 550 between Durango and Ouray, Colorado, often referred to as the Million Dollar Highway, is a combination of three (3) mountain passes accross some of the most breathtaking scenery the country has to offer.
-One of the most frequently asked questions we get from our guests is whether the road will be open when they are planning to visit.
+The 76 miles of US Highway 550 between Durango and Ouray, Colorado, often referred to as the Million Dollar Highway, is a combination of three (3) mountain passes across some of the most breathtaking scenery the country has to offer.
+One of our most frequently asked questions is whether the road will be open when they are planning to visit.

 Our answer, regardless of the time of year is almost always YES.
 Because it is a State highway, and the only means of accessing the town of Silverton, nestled between Molas and Red Mountain Passes, the highway is maintained as a priority by CDOT (Colorado Department of Transportation).

 Of course, given where we live, and the fact that the summit of Red Mountain Pass is at over 11,000 feet, there are obviously times the road may have to be closed due to Mother Nature, who often likes to throw little “road blocks” at us.
 Of course, she doesn’t take into consideration the tenacity of our amazing road crews.
 Typically, if the road has to be closed, it is only for a couple of hours while snow is cleared, or maintenance is performed.
 Whenever possible, maintenance is done during the wee hours of night so as to disrupt the least amount of travelers.

 Frankly, who would want to drive this road at night anyway?
 With its dramatic drops and breathtaking views, this is a drive to be experienced in the full light of day!
 Regardless of the season, driving in Colorado is an adventure and a feast for the senses.
 All you need are a few things to make the drive safe and fun no matter what Mother Nature throws at you: